In-Class Recording

 No. A student who records is not obligated to share the recording with the lecturer.
 In order for the student to publish such a recording, the student must obtain written consent from the lecturer.

 Yes.
-Students are required to know the laws of the State of Florida and the University Regulations as set forth in UF Regulation 4.040 Student Honor Code and Student Conduct Code, as amended September 2021.
+Students are required to know the laws of the State of Florida and the University Regulations as set forth in UF Regulation 4.040 Student Honor Code and Student Conduct Code, as amended in September 2021.
 Additionally, a statement will be added to syllabi expressly noting that students may not publish recordings without the written consent of the lecturer.

 A student who publishes a recording without consent may be subject to a civil cause of action.
 A person injured by a violation of Section 1004.097, Florida Statutes, may seek declaratory and injunctive relief and may be entitled to damages plus court costs and reasonable attorney fees.
 Total recovery may not exceed $200,000.
 Additionally, a student in violation may be subject to discipline under UF Regulation 4.040 Student Honor Code and Student Conduct Code, as amended September 2021.